-At Guardian Safe & Lock we install, maintain, and repair many different types of access control systems.
-The use of keypads and proximity cards has grown over the past few years.
-Physical access control systems have become even more advanced with features incredibly useful for businesses of all sizes.
+At Guardian Safe & Lock we install, maintain, and repair many different types of access control.
+There’s increasing demand for supply and installation of Access Control Systems Houston can rely on.
+Physical access control has become even more advanced with features incredibly useful for businesses of all sizes.

-Our access control system installations range anywhere from a simple keypad door systems to a large multi-door facility.
+Our access control system installation rates range anywhere from a simple keypad door systems to a large multi-door facility.
 Currently, we install five different brands of access control software; Rosslare, ZKTeco, CDVI, Allegion’s Schlage Engage platform, and Brivo.

 Our technicians are capable of handling complex multi-facility systems as well.
 If you have a retail store that requires a standalone or an office building that requires biometric fingerprint access, we have you covered!